Striking Design, State-of-the-Art Energy Efficiency, and Tried-and-True Concepts Blend the Indoors and Out

 3. Single Sloped Design

-Much like TNAH 2019, this 3,217-sq.-ft.
+Much like TNAH 2019 – with exception of the single-sloped rooflines – this 3,217-sq.-ft.
 Northwest Contemporary style home highlights clean roof lines, lots of glass, and a covered outdoor living area where the family can enjoy the sun and the surrounding landscape (Plan #202-1021).

 4. Fascinating Features